-In My contacts, you can find the Filters section that allows you to quickly browse through your contact list and find contacts that meet certain criteria:
+In Contacts > My contacts, you can find the Filters section on the left side that allows you to quickly browse through your contact list and find contacts that meet certain criteria:

 You can freely combine parameters with each other.
 After you find the filter you want to use, just click on it, select the best criteria for your needs, and provide data to execute filtering.
-Selecting AND or OR lets you decide if searched contacts should meet all chosen criteria or any of them.
+Selecting AND or OR operators lets you decide if searched contacts should meet all chosen criteria or any of them.

 What types of filters can I use to filter out my contacts?